dabumana/cisa-go/README.md

 ---

-Important Notes
+## Important Notes

-· Feed freshness – CISA updates the KEV catalog periodically.
-The client fetches the latest version on each call; there is no local caching.
+* Feed freshness - CISA updates the KEV catalog periodically.
+The client fetches the latest version on each call.
-· Time zones – All date fields are in the YYYY-MM-DD format (UTC).
+* Time zones - All date fields are in the YYYY-MM-DD format (UTC).
-· Rate limits – No authentication or rate limits apply; you can call the feed as often as needed.
+* Rate limits - No authentication or rate limits apply.

----

-License

-This client is released under the MIT License.
-See the LICENSE file for details.